Grown with soul

 We farm with passion, emotion, bravery and yes… soul.

 There are so many farms and particularly, organisations, out there like Monsanto that don’t have soul.
 They are taking from the world, insatiably.
 They are not human.
 They’re entities.
-I want to be part of farmers against big business.
+We want to be part of farmers against big business.
 Bringing the soul back into food production.

 The history of the garden